Route One: Teaching & Learning in Tertiary and Higher Education Module

 Your engagement with the assessed work and other activities you will undertake will provide you with the evidence you require in order to seek recognition as an Associate Fellow of the Higher Education Academy (HEA)

-ALPINE and the Teaching and Learning in Higher Education Module
+ALPINE and the Teaching and Learning in Tertiary and Higher Education Module

 Successful engagement with the Teaching and Learning in Higher Education module will enable participants to demonstrate engagement with the UK Professional Standards Framework (UKPSF) that is appropriate to fulfilling the requirements for becoming an Associate Fellow of the HEA.